 You will next be prompted to specify a name and location for the download file.
 By default, the file will have the same name as the collection file itself, except with _App appended to the main part of the filename.
 So, for example, if your collection file is MapCollection.xml, the suggested name for the download file will be MapCollection_App.xml.
 It is recommended that you accept the suggested filename, because the Recollector App recognizes distinct collections by their filenames.
 By using the suggested filename, you can ensure that when you want to update your collection data on your mobile device, the Recollector App will recognize the new export file as an update to an existing collection, rather than viewing it as an entirely new collection.
-In any case, if you decide to change the name, as long as the filename extension remains .xml.
+In any case, if you decide to change the name from the suggested default, be sure that the filename extension remains .xml.
 You can also specify the directory in which the generated download file is placed.
 By default, the program will suggest the same directory that was used the last time you did an export.
 If this is the first time you have performed an export, the program will suggest that the export file be put into the same directory as the collection file.
 Dropbox is the recommended way of downloading your export file, and if you plan to use Dropbox then you will want to specify the Apps/Recollector sub-folder of your Dropbox folder as the target directory for the export.
 See the section, below, about using Dropbox, for more details.

 The program will also ask you to specify how images should be chosen for inclusion in the download file: